 The Insider’s Guide to New Year’s Eve in Times Square

 No other city celebrates the New Year quite like New York City does, with its world-famous Times Square countdown.
-If you want to be among the one million-strong crowds underneath the Swarovski crystal ball, follow these eight tips to make sure you do New Year’s Eve in Times Square right.
+And before we know it, NYE 2018 will be upon us!
+If you want to be among the one million-strong crowds underneath the Waterford crystal ball, follow these eight tips to make sure you do New Year’s Eve in Times Square right.

 New Year’s Eve in Times Square: How to do it Right

 This is not New Year’s Eve in Key West.
 New York City gets cold in the winter, so don’t forget to dress for the weather and throw on some layers on top of your cocktail attire.
 And of course, wear comfortable shoes.
 The Farmer’s Almanac has predicted a chilly, snowy few months, so plan accordingly.

 On New Year’s Eve in Times Square, the surrounding streets will be a mess, but so will the 42nd Street stations.
 Both before and after the countdown, opt for one or two stations away from Times Square and walk to avoid the craziness.
 Of course, staying at The Knick avoids dealing with any of that!